niolabs/docs/docs/blocks/block-development.md

         pass

 ```
 Base blocks do not need to be discoverable.
-If a block does not consume or emit signals, include the `@not_discoverable` decorator.
+If a block does not consume or emit signals, include the `@not_discoverable` decorator. //Matt: earlier we said that all blocks take signals in or out--what about transforms?//

 ## Base Block Pattern

-In more complex configurable blocks it is handy to implement a base block pattern.
-In this pattern, all the configuration that isn't block-specific is done in a non-discoverable base block.
+Implementing a base block pattern is useful in complex configurable blocks.
+In this pattern, configure the options that are not block-specific in a non-discoverable base block.
 The blocks that do the work and process signals will inherit from the base block.

 For example, in a block that accesses an external API, you can use a base block to set up the base url then create discoverable blocks to access each specific endpoint in the API.
-This pattern increases maintainability and reinforces the philosophy of each block having one unit of functionality.
+A base block pattern is easier to maintain and reinforces one-function-per block philosophy.

 ## Mixins